Grasseh/grasseh.com/resources/blog/entries/17-ETS_Frost_At_Lan_ETS_2018.md

 ### Game 1

 Our first game was against that was slightly above our level.
-A few hiccups occured during pick and bans on our side, leading to leaving a few power picks open.
+A few hiccups occurred during pick and bans on our side, leading to leaving a few power picks open.
 The biggest mistake I've made was that I somehow didn't save my runes, which left me with Dark Harvest on Lux.
 Comet would have helped secure a few kills and potentially snowball the game in our favor.
 I left the laning phase even instead of ahead, as I was lacking a lot of runes damage in trades.